VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ![course-selecting-figma](./figma_course_pic.png)

+## Type Definitions

+### Program
+Contains all the information for a program, refer to [Course API](https://uoftcoursetools.tech/course-api/)

+### Subject
+Contains an array of Programs, ex: Anthropology contains Specialist Program ERSPE0105 Anthropology (Science), Major Program ERMAJ0105 Anthropology (Science), and Minor Program ERMIN1775 Anthropology (Arts).

+### Subject Group
+Contains an array of Subjects, subjects are grouped into bigger groups, like the field of study.
+Ex: Biology is a SubjectGroup that contains Biology, Biology-Health Science, Biotechnology, Ecology & Evolution, Molecular Biology and Paleontology.

+### Course
+Contains all the information for a course, refer to [Course API](https://uoftcoursetools.tech/course-api/)

+### CourseGroup
+Contains a group of Courses.
+Courses are grouped according to their course codes, ex: all the courses that start with "CSC" are under the Computer Science group

 ## Component Breakdowns

 The course guide involves the most UI interaction with the user, thus it is important to keep track of the abstract design.

 ## Part 1: Program Choosing